 Support for those with caring responsibilities

-To help support those with caring responsibilities we provide Carers Access Support which can support costs of up to £75 per day towards additional childcare or other caring related costs during your residential.
+To help support those with caring responsibilities we provide Carers Access Support which can support costs of up to £75 per day towards additional childcare or other caring related costs during residentials/workshops and during your residential.

 Our residential locations have undergone an access audit which we are able to provide should you wish.
 The training spaces are ground level, with accessible toilets located nearby.
 Accessible accommodation is available and we will ask you about your specific accommodation needs prior to the course.